sf-wdi-37/iterator-methods/README.md

 }
 ```

-Let's run this in the console.
+Run this example in the console.

 #### Anonymous Functions: Review